Goku-kun/Goku-kun/README.md

 ## I'm a Mathematician, Gamer, Developer, and Teacher!

-- 🔭 I'm currently working on
+- 🔭 I'm currently working on Data Science and Web Development 💻
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning everything including Data Science and Web Development. 👤
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other data scientists
 - 🥅 2020 Goals: Contribute more to Open Source projects and get better at programming
-- ⚡ Fun fact: I love to watch anime and listen to Kpop!
+- ⚡ Fun fact: I like to watch anime and listen to Kpop!

 ### Connect with me: